LenonTolfo/leBot/README.md

 # leBot
-A simple bot to test website.
+A simple bot to test website using puppeteer.